 Book your tickets to the Leaning Tower of Pisa, one of the most famous monuments and symbol of Italy all over the world.
 Construction on the Romanesque style tower dates back to 1174.
 The mysterious inclination and continuous movement of the terrain called for many alterations and repairs in the over 800 years since.
 Experience the thrill of climbing the 294 steps of the spiral staircase of the Leaning Tower, rising slowly above Pisa's vast Piazza dei Miracoli (Miracles Square).
 At Weekend in Italy you can secure your access to the famous Leaning Tower ahead of time - purchase your Leaning Tower of Pisa tickets here.

 ATTENTION!
-Access to the Pisa Tower is ALLOWED ONLY to CLIENTS who present the CONFIRMATION VOUCHER provided by us with the red heading, TICKET OFFICE THE LEANING TOWER OF PISA.
+Access to the Pisa Tower is ALLOWED ONLY to CLIENTS who present the TICKET provided by us and issued directly by OPERA DELLA PRIMAZIALE PISANA.

 WARNING: The Cathedral is open for sightseeing and admission is included in the purchase of any ticket to another monument of Piazza dei Miracoli.